Apple Mail Email Signature Setup

 - Select which signature to use for replies (can be different)

-- Save: Close the Preferences window.
+- Save: Close the Settings window.
 Your signature will be saved automatically and will appear in new emails.

 Apple Mail on iPhone